How the Killing of the Old Men Was Stopped: Synopsis

 A man hid his father in a land where everyone was supposed to be put to death at fifty.
 He won a bet about first seeing the sunrise by following his father's advice and looking west, so he saw it on a mountaintop.
 People concluded that the old should no longer be put to death.

 Motifs

 This story type is known the world over, and although the precise problem solved by the old man differs, the lesson is invariably the same: to cherish the old as a source of wisdom.

 Variants

 Antiquity

 Justin's Historia Philippicae contains a variant in chapter XVIII,3,1.

 Europe

 A Maltese variant titled "The Kaukama and the Kaukam" was included by Margaret Murray and L. Galea in Maltese Folk-Tales.

 "Why People Ceased to Kill Old Men," is a variant collected from the Gagauz of Moldova.

 A Ukrainian variant, "How They Used to Put Old People On the Plank," was collected from an informant named Naum Savchenko.

+Jung Károly published a variant collected from a female narrator in 1951.